Special-K-s-Flightsim-Bots/DCSServerBot/docs/plugins/greenieboard.md

 `include_bolters` = true will include bolters to the count of traps

-`include_waveoffs` = true will include waveoffs to the count of traps
+`include_waveoffs` = true will include wave-offs to the count of traps

 [link]: https://flightcontrol-master.github.io/MOOSE_DOCS_DEVELOP/Documentation/Ops.Airboss.html
 [FunkMan]: https://github.com/funkyfranky/FunkMan